agarwalvipin/open_cfa/LOS/FRA/Reading 27.md

 * **Management's Commentary (or Management's Discussion & Analysis - MD&A):**
     * **Importance:** This is the narrative part of the report where management tells their side of the story.
 They discuss the company's performance, key trends, future outlook, and risks.
-    * **CFA Exam Tip:** Be critical when reading the MD&A. It is **unaudited** and can be biased.
+    * **<mark>EXAM TIP:</mark>:** Be critical when reading the MD&A. It is **unaudited** and can be biased.
 Management will naturally want to present the company in the best possible light.
 Look for a discussion that is candid about both positive and negative factors.
 A good MD&A provides insight into management's strategy and thinking.

 * **Audit Reports:**
     * **Importance:** The audit report is an independent opinion on the fairness and reliability of the financial statements.
 It's provided by an external auditor (a Chartered Accountant firm).